CrossRef/grid-growth/README.md

 we find that

 * 95% of changes to the `label` field are accounted for by the addition of this field in the 2016-02-29 release when values were added from Wikidata
-* 72% of the changes to the `addresses` field are accounted for by changes in the 2017-01-10 release, and 10% by the 2016-02-29
+* 72% of the changes to the `addresses` field are accounted for by changes in the 2017-01-10 release (during which the structure of each address was amended to include a `license` property) and 10% by the 2016-02-29
 * 70% of the changed to the `name` field occured in the 2016-07-28 release

-So while there has been large scale updates to some fields, in practice edit rates are relatively low.
+So while there has been large scale updates to some fields these larger changes are often associated with schema revisions.
+In practice actual edit rates are relatively low.

 The GRID dataset essentially consists of metadata about institutions (`name`, `aliases`) as well as some relationships, e.g. between institutions in the dataset and links to content on the web.